This year has been a beast—a test of staying sane in the United States despite politics, pandemics, racism, and riots.

 October

 I ordered Halloween pastries from a local chef and ate them while watching The Rocky Horror Picture Show (live on Zoom).
-Good times!
+It was a good time!

 November